darwinbecker/solitaire-data-collection/README.md

 `npm install`

-You might need to install the packe `nodemon` globally:
+You might need to install the package `nodemon` globally:

 `npm install -g nodemon`